Dr. John B. Duncan, Dean of the School of Business

 The Admissions Committee

-The Admissions Committee is composed of the Director of Graduate Business Programs and two other graduate business faculty members who will serve staggered one-year terms.
-Under the guidance of the Director, the committee will be involved in the decision-making process for applicants.
-In consultation with The Graduate School, the Committee will typically set admission guidelines for the year, based significantly upon such factors as program capacity and volume of applications received, but always keeping the primary focus on maintaining program quality.
+The Admissions Committee is composed of the Director of the MBA Program and two other graduate business faculty members who will serve staggered one-year terms.
+Under the guidance of the Director of the MBA Program, the committee will be involved in the decision-making process for MBA Program applicants.
+In consultation with The Graduate Center, the Committee will typically set admission guidelines for the year, based significantly upon such factors as program capacity and volume of applications received, but always keeping the primary focus on maintaining program quality.
 The Committee will apprise the admissions counselors of the guidelines for acceptance, rejection, and further consideration.
 The committee will then evaluate in detail the individual applications for those candidates who merit further consideration, and at times meet with prospective students to evaluate their potential for success at CSU.

 Enrollment for graduate study in business is granted in the following categories:

-Regular Admission requires that the student has met all of the requirements for admission to the graduate program as listed in the section on Application Procedures.
+Regular Admission requires that the student has met all of the requirements for admission to the MBA Program as listed in the section on Application Procedures.

-A student seeking a graduate degree from Charleston Southern University who has not submitted all of the required documentation and materials for Regular Admission may be accepted on the provision that he or she submit the missing required materials as determined by The Graduate School prior to preregistration for the next term.
+A student seeking the MBA degree from Charleston Southern University who has not submitted all of the required documentation and materials for Regular Admission may be accepted on the provision that he or she submit the missing required materials as determined by the Enrollment Services Office prior to preregistration for the next term.
 The minimum requirements for Provisional Admission are (1) the completed graduate application, (2) the application fee, and (3) evidence of a bachelor’s degree from a regionally-accredited institution.
-Enrollment cannot exceed 9 credit hours of graduate-level courses during the provisional period.
+Enrollment cannot exceed 9 credit hours of MBA-level courses during the provisional period.
 Students admitted under Provisional Admission will not be eligible for financial aid.

 Nondegree Admission is granted to students who do not intend to apply for regular admission.
-Such students must have a baccalaureate degree from a regionally accredited institution and have at least a 2.50 undergraduate GPA, or permission of the Director.
-A student may take a maximum of nine graduate hours of graduate coursework under the nondegree admission status.
+Such students must have a baccalaureate degree from a regionally accredited institution and have at least a 2.50 undergraduate GPA, or permission of the Director of the MBA Program.
+A student may take a maximum of nine graduate hours in the MBA program under the nondegree admission status.
 Financial aid is not available to nondegree students.

 Academically qualified students from foreign countries are encouraged to apply for admission to Charleston Southern University.
 Applicants must be sufficiently proficient in English to be able to study entirely in the English language.
 The following must be sent to the Enrollment Services Office in addition to the admission materials for the graduate program: